 Welcome to the ClearHealth Quality Institute (CHQI) Mental Health Substance Use Disorder Parity Accreditation Program

-The ClearHeath Quality Institute (CHQI) Mental Health Substance Use Disorder (MH/SUD) Parity Accreditation Program will establish the nation’s first accreditation standards outlining a logical sequence of steps for health insurers, health benefits administrators and others to assess their compliance with the Mental Health Parity and Addiction Equity Act (the Federal Parity Law).
+The ClearHeath Quality Institute (CHQI) Mental Health Substance Use Disorder (MH/SUD) Parity Accreditation Program establishes the nation’s first accreditation standards outlining a logical sequence of steps for health insurers, health benefits administrators and others to assess their compliance with the Mental Health Parity and Addiction Equity Act (the Federal Parity Law).

 The MH/SUD Parity Accreditation Program offers an effective pathway to help health insurers and other organizations better understand how to prepare for and implement strategies to comply with the federal and state parity requirements.
 The Parity Accreditation Standards incorporate parity regulations and guidance, as well as the experience and insight of national thought leaders, including the Parity Standards Committee members.
 The Program also provides an opportunity for applicants to re-evaluate and update their utilization management and benefits administration programs.